 9) Play Dough

-Make your own at home.
-Or buy a naturally made version.
+You can buy an easy-to-find set, make your own at home, or buy a naturally made version.

 10) Craft Sticks